Can't make it to the ceremony? A stream of the ceremony will be available right here. Watch it live Saturday at 10 a.m.

 All graduates who obtained student loans are required by the Department of Education to have an exit interview.
 Information on how and when to complete the DMU on-line exit interview will be provided to graduating students.
 The exit interview will contain information on loan amounts, rights and responsibilities, repayment options, loan consolidation, a repayment calculator and more.
 You will be required to provide information including references and expected employer.
 Students who received campus-based loans will be contacted with instructions on additional required on-line exit counseling.
 Students who do not complete the exit requirements will have their diploma placed on hold.

-In addition, a consultant specializing in graduate student loans will provide the final segment of the required exit interview process at a session on Thursday the week of Commencement, from 3-4:30 p.m.
+In addition, a consultant specializing in graduate student loans will provide the final segment of the required exit interview process at a session on Thursday, May 21, from 3-4:30 p.m.
 (Required: DPT, MSPA.
-Optional: MHA, MPH, MSA, MSBS, PPDPT) and on Friday the week of Commencement, from 10:30 a.m. until noon (Requied: DO and DPM).
+Optional: MHA, MPH, MSA, MSBS, PPDPT) and on Friday, May 22, from 10:30 a.m. until noon (Requied: DO and DPM).
 See the Financial Aid - Student Loan Debt Management section for more information

 Your student ID will remain active as long as you are a student.
 Once you graduate, the ID is disabled unless you request that the University’s Security Office activate your ID on an annual basis.
 The activation will be limited to the library and if a waiver is signed, it will be activated for the Wellness Center as well.